Maximal entropy in the moment body: Acknowledgement

 \section{Acknowledgement}

 Solving the spectrahedral shadow membership with a first order optimization algorithm was suggested to the author by Stephan Weis at Mathematisches Forschungsinstitut Oberwolfach in August 2024.
-He also pointed out references \cite{h24,jv23} and noticed several mistakes in the first version of this paper.
-A significant part of this work was done during a stay at the Institute of Pure and Applied Mathematics of the University of California at Los Angeles, whose hospitality has been appreciated.
-This work benefited from feedback from Saroj Prasad Chhatoi, Jean Bernard Lasserre, Victor Magron, as well as Samuel Burer and an anonymous reviewer.
+He also pointed out references \cite{h24,jv23} {and noticed several mistakes in the first version of this paper.} A significant part of this work was done during a stay at the Institute of Pure and Applied Mathematics of the University of California at Los Angeles, whose hospitality has been appreciated.
+This work benefited from feedback from Saroj Prasad Chhatoi, Jean Bernard Lasserre, Victor Magron, Jiawang Nie {as well as Samuel Burer and two anonymous reviewers}. {The author acknowledges the use of AI for assistance with brainstorming idea, mathematical development, coding and drafting the manuscript.
+The final content, analysis and conclusions remain the sole responsibility of the author.}